-The Final Report of the Royal Commission into Misconduct in the Banking, Superannuation and Financial Services Industry was released to the public just after 4.00pm on 4 February 2019.
+The Final Report of the Royal Commission into Misconduct in the Banking, Superannuation and Financial Services Industry was released to the public on 4 February 2019.

-Although directed toward the financial services industry, the Report has a much broader potential application.
-Many of the key themes are universal across businesses and industries.
+Although directed toward the financial services industry and conducted in Australia, the Report has a much broader potential application.
+Many of the key themes are universal across businesses, industries and regions.

 - A governance overhaul - Boards will need to step up their scrutiny of management, as well as modify existing executive remuneration structures.